martelosaurus/OptimalRatings/README.md

 Forthcoming at *Management Science*

-We look at two dimensions: the importance function and the error distribution.
-In one set of analyses, we assume uniform importance and non-uniform error.
-In the other, we assume non-uniform importance and uniform error.

 The sender and receiver agree on a message function `m:[0,1]->[0,1]`.
 The sender privately observes `q`, which is uniformly distributed on `[0,1]`.
 She sends the receiver the message `m(q)`.
 The receiver receives the message `m_tilde = m(q)+e`, where `e` is distributed on `[-e_bar,e_bar]` according to the PDF `f`.
 She then takes an action `A(m_tilde)`.
 The sender and receiver incur the cost `(q-A(m_tilde))^2I(q)` where `I:[0,1]->[0,1]` is the importance function.

+We look at two dimensions: the importance function and the error distribution.
+In one set of analyses, we assume uniform importance and non-uniform error.
+In the other, we assume non-uniform importance and uniform error.

 ## Non-Uniform Error, Uniform Importance

-`I(q)=1` and `f(e)=`.
+`I(q)=1` and `f` is the PDF of a random variable that is distributed according to a Beta distribution on `[-e_bar,e_bar]` where `f` is symmetric about zero.

 ```python